joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/02/20/us/politics/trump-nato.html

 **McConnell Announces He Won’t Seek Re-election**\
-`The longest-serving Senate leader had been widely expected to retire at the end of his current term.
+`The longest-serving Senate party leader had been widely expected to retire at the end of his current term.
 He made it official on his 83rd birthday, after a recent run of opposing President Trump’s nominees.`\
 https://nytimes.com/2025/02/20/us/politics/mitch-mcconnell-retire.html

 **Did You Work at the National Nuclear Security Administration?
 We Want to Hear From You.**\